kartik-v/dependent-dropdown/README.md

 ## License

-**dependent-dropdown** is released under the BSD 3-Clause License.
+**dependent-dropdown** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.